phord/grok/Design.md

 may exceed a whole page in size (width * height), so we must scroll to the fragment within the line if the fragments since the start of the line exceed our page height.

-## MergedLogs

-Lines are produced in order of (timestamp, file index, file offset).
-Thus the lines are sorted by timestamp, but multiple lines with the same timestamp have a consistent ordering, and lines within a file with the same timestamp have a stable ordering.

 # Async considerations
 Some work should be done synchronously to produce immediate display results, but some should be deferred to some background process to handle asynchronously.
 Consider three cases: